 - Heat the oven to 425°F degrees with a rack set in the center position.

-- Transfer the chicken into a cast iron or shallow roasting pan.
+- Transfer the chicken into a cast iron or shallow roasting pan or cast-iron skillet.
 If you want to add potatoes and vegetables, arrange them around the chicken.

 - Slide the pan to the back of the oven on the center rack.
 Rotate the pan so that the legs are facing the back left corner and the breast is pointing toward the center of the oven.
 Roast for 20 minutes.